-It isn’t hard to make badass Pork Chops, but just a little time and know-how will get you there!
+It isn’t hard to make badass Pork Chops and just a little time and know-how will get you to chops nirvana!
 This step-by-step tutorial on How To Grill Pork Chops Like a Boss is a crash course in becoming a grilling superstar.

 Recently, we made an awesome steak and showed How To Grill A Steak Like a Boss.
 I thought it would be fun in our grilling series to continue this theme and do the same for pork chops.
 Additionally, we are going to make our own BBQ sauce that can be used for these pork chops or any other recipe that calls for Barbecue Sauce.
 Look, grilling pork chops is not rocket science, but it IS easy to mess up.
 With some easy steps and care, you can be the backyard hero you want to be.
 Today, we are going to show how to grill pork chops like a boss.